SpecFlowOSS/SpecFlow/docs/Installation/Installation.md

 SpecFlow consists of three components:

 * The **IDE Integration** that provides a customized editor and test generation functions within your IDE.
-This is provided as an extension for Visual Studio.
 * The **generator** that can turn Gherkin specifications into executable test classes, available from NuGet.
 * The **runtime** required for executing the generated tests.
 There are different runtime assemblies compiled for different target platforms.
 These packages are also available from NuGet.